 - 1 teaspoon cumin seeds toasted

-- 1 15-ounce can sweet corn drained
+- 15 ounces sweet corn canned, drained

 - 1 cup Salsa Verde your favorite brand, I prefer Jardines